jkloppenburg5/surfacesense/README.DEVELOPER.md

 ---

-## One‑Line Summary

-**SurfaceSense turns raw smartphone sensor data into an interactive map that reveals what surfaces you actually rode—using vibration physics, not guesswork.**
+> *“SurfaceSense turns raw smartphone sensor data into an interactive map that reveals what surfaces you actually rode—using vibration physics, not guesswork”*